The Importance Of Accurate Record Keeping

 The task of keeping accurate records and copies of all important financial documentation is usually assigned to the Treasurer who is usually appointed as an official officer of the church by the congregation's Board of Directors.
 The ballot may be open or secret depending on the Church's charter or decrees put in place by the Board of Directors.
 Those rules may be determined by each local church or by another entity.
 For example, all Catholic churches have rules that are determined by The Vatican.
 Churches, in other religions, may determine their own individual rules for the administrative duties as well as other facets of the church's operation.

-It is very important that the record keeping be updated as often as possible with relation to the size of the church and its membership.
+It is very important that the record keeping is updated as often as possible with relation to the size of the church and its membership.
 The larger the church and membership, the more frequently the updates should be.
 To let the bookkeeping and other elements of administration go for several months without updating could spell trouble down the road.
 The treasurer needs to do his or her due diligence in proper, accurate, and timely record keeping to ensure the effective and successful operation of the church's business.

 It is paramount that any changes to the membership be immediately updated.
 The members of the congregation want and need to be kept in the loop with regards to events, activities, and information about the church or membership.
 If there are new members, it is crucial to show them you recognize and value their membership and participation in church events.